 The Mass of the User Payload is the difference between the MPTLM and the MRO.
-It is the motor caravans carrying capacity for everything placed in or on the vehicle, including the passengers.
-Please note that a driver (at 75kg, 11st 12lb) is included in the MRO.
+It is the vehicle's carrying capacity for everything placed in or on it, including the passengers (but excluding the driver who is already included in the MRO).

 Everything listed in italics below must be subtracted from the payload.